 Check for Extensions and Add-ons

 Browser extensions are plug-ins that change the functionality of a webpage.
 Because extensions don’t take up space on a computer, they can often be added even when a computer is set to not allow downloads.
-Learning.com has identified some extensions that are not compatible with our software.
-One such extension is called Grammerly, but there are others.
-We recommend disabling any extensions that you don’t recognize or that didn’t come with the browser originally, open a new window, and access our lessons again.
+As a troubleshooting step, try disabling any extensions that you don’t recognize or that didn’t come with the browser originally, open a new window, and access our lessons again.

 Manage Extensions within